akvo/akvo-web/code/wp-content/plugins/global-admin-bar-hide-or-remove/readme.txt

 = 1.3 =
 * Fix Screenshots for new version.
 (02/11/2012)
 * Fix deprecated user level in page call for backend page.
+(02/11/2012)

-(02/11/2012) = 1.2 =
+= 1.2 =
-* Fix wording for new Admin Bar options introduced in WP 3.3.(02/06/2012) = 1.1 =
+* Fix wording for new Admin Bar options introduced in WP 3.3.(02/06/2012)

+= 1.1 =
 * Fix Action to remove option in user profile page.
 Worked in profile, but not user-edit.

 = 1.0 =
 * Plugin Release.
 (02/23/11)

+== Upgrade Notice ==
+=  1.6 =
+* Changed readme.txt and plugin header text to give credit, where credit it due for BRUTE FORCE Plugin - [sLa NGjI's](http://slangji.wordpress.com/).
+* No New features Added.